Fr. 43.50

 Read more

-Drawing on unmined archives and original interviews, Rebecca Lubot tells the story of how the US lawmakers grappled with issues over presidential succession and inability and vice-presidential vacancy and ultimately ratified the 25th Amendment.
-Contrary to existing histories, she argues that nuclear anxiety, not just John F. Kennedy’s assassination, played a crucial role in the development of the amendment.
-She shows how American politics and culture reflected this anxiety, and multiple administrations intensified it through ploys to hold onto power.
-She also details solutions to the amendment’s gaps, which remain problematic with one of the oldest presidents in American history in office and heightened international tensions not seen since the Cold War.
+Drawing on unmined archives and original interviews, Rebecca Lubot tells the story of how US lawmakers grappled with issues over presidential succession and inability and vice-presidential vacancy and ultimately ratified the Twenty-Fifth Amendment.
+She argues that nuclear anxiety played a crucial role in the development of the amendment and its aftereffects, showing how politics and culture reflected this anxiety, and multiple administrations intensified it.
+She also offers solutions to the amendment s gaps.
 As the threat of accident, miscalculation, or madness looms, never has a book on the intersection of presidential continuity and the nuclear age been more necessary.

 About the author